Commander Blert Blach was no fool.

 Instead, he held up an arm, signaling the soldiers to halt before they scared the horses.

-"Commander, we're absolutely fucked!"
-Holison — the dumbest knight under his charge — cried out.
+"Commander, we're absolutely done for!"
+Holison—the youngest, best knight under his charge—cried out.

 This statement was a call back to reality for Blert.